Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "What…*sort* of risks?"

 "Cruezzir-derivative was designed with two major goals in mind.
 Firstly, that it would not form a transmissible hazard.
 But secondly, it was also designed to trigger certain bodily responses in the combatants undergoing treatment.
 Stronger tendons, skeletal adaptation, and so forth.
-For you...that won’t be a problem.
-You were...well, bred for this.
+For you... that won’t be a problem.
+You were... well, bred for this.
 Or something like it, anyway."

 "Those precursor components you mentioned?"
 Gyotin cued.
 "What do they have to do with this?"